-The precipitating incident that got me thinking about this occurred early on in our RVing life, when Jennifer and I were doing some stuff and, well… I forgot we were in a 22 foot long motorhome:
+The precipitating incident that got me thinking about this occurred early on in our RVing life, when Jennifer and I were doing some stuff and, well… I forgot we were in a small motorhome:

 The video – done a couple years ago when we had an older Roadtrek but still accurate content-wise for today – explains, and offers up our top ten tips to surviving in the closer quarters.

 But the biggest thing we have learned and can share is this: If you don’t get along at home, don’t expect to get along in a motorhome.
 Two people can share space in a motorhome, but without mutual respect there will be major issues when the inevitable little conflicts arise.
 It should go without saying that you need to really like each other to live on-the-road.